gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

-Specifically, scrolling part of the background vertically, while another part of the background (the heads up display in the upper quarter of the screen) remains stationary, can't be done by interacting with the PPU in the expected way.
+Specifically, scrolling part of the background vertically, while another part of the background (the heads up display in the upper quarter of the screen) remains stationary, can't be done by interacting with the PPU in the "normal" way.

 In contrast, keeping part of the screen stationary and scrolling the rest of the screen *horizontally* is completely well-defined.